Andrew McCutchen Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- In his last time out on Wednesday against the Colorado Rockies, the left-hander went six scoreless innings while surrendering one hit.
+- In his last time out on Friday against the Colorado Rockies, the righty threw five innings, giving up three earned runs while surrendering seven hits.

+- The 23-year-old has amassed a 2.65 ERA and 6.4 strikeouts per nine innings in three games this season, while giving up a batting average of .172 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.